raibtoffoletto/chocolat-shop/README.md

 ...
 ```

 And voilà, we are set to perform our first migration.
-Because we will have multiple contexts we need to specify them in the command, also we will separate them in two directories to keep things organized.
+Because we will have multiple contexts, we will need to specify each of them in the migration command, we will also separate them in two directories in order to keep things organized.

 ```bash
 dotnet ef migrations add InitialHQ_StoresProducts --context HQContext --output-dir Migrations/HQ
 ```

-To perform those migrations on every startup, we can extend the `Program.cs` to include those operations right after we build the `WebApplication app`:
+To perform those migrations automatically on every startup, we can extend the `Program.cs` to include those operations right after we build the `WebApplication app`:

 ```cs
 ...